Jan de Bont: Unrealised projects

 In 1999 it was announced that he would direct The Adaptive Ultimate for Fox, with Nicole Kidman attached to star but her schedule was too busy to commit at the time.

 In January 2000, it was reported that de Bont would take on Dust as his next film, which would have been based upon the novel of the same name by Charles Pellegrino.
 De Bont planned to develop the script with his production partner Lucas Foster under his company label, Blue Tulip, based on an adaptation already written by Ted Humphrey.
 Peter Dowling, Patrick Massett and John Zinman also worked on the script.

 In June 2000, de Bont was considering directing either Adventures of the Stainless Steel Rat, Food, LAX, or The 28th Amendment as his next film.
 None of the projects were produced, though the latter was reportedly further developed with Artists Production Group for Warner Bros.

 More recently, de Bont was attached as the director of an early version of The Meg, the Dracula sequel The Undead, the John Cusack action thriller vehicle Stopping Power, the Point Break sequel Indo, the live action Mulan, which would have starred Zhang Ziyi, as well as a proposed remake of the Johnny Cash film Five Minutes to Live written by Raul Inglis.

 De Bont's passion project, a film titled Riders in the Sky, about Indian tribes in the Midwest has been stuck in development hell for many years.
 "It was a beautiful story, very imaginative," said de Bont.
-The project went as far as locations having already been scouted and the sets designed, before being cancelled.
+The project went as far as locations having already been scouted and the sets designed before being cancelled.

-Personal life

-He was married to Dutch actress Monique van de Ven from 1973 to 1988.
-Monique starred in the 1973 film Turkish Delight, for which de Bont did the cinematography.
-De Bont has two children from his second marriage with Trish Reeves.
-He is an avid collector of photographic prints from noted photographers, having hundreds of them in his house.